GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 * **Mapped waterbody outlines** — a polygon dataset of the programmatically generated waterbody outlines.
 * **Surface area timeseries** — a CSV timeseries for each polygon of its surface area over time within the mapped polygon (for every available, clear Landsat observation).

-The code used in the development of this product is available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).
+The code used in the development of this product is available on the [dea-conflux GitHub repository](https://github.com/GeoscienceAustralia/dea-conflux).

 ### Data Specification Tables